dellaert/22F-3630/projects/project3.md

 # Project 3

-You'll be using your DuckieBot for this project!
-Your submissions
+You'll be using your DuckieBot for this project and working with your partner!

 Project 3 has two parts:
 ## Part 1